Overview: LSU Genomics Core

 Advance Reservations, made through the Biosci-Booked (Genomics)

 instrument reservation system, are required for use of this instrument.
-Further, prior to each use of this 'self-service' instrument, clients must ask the Genomics Facility staff to prepare the system for operation.
+Further, prior to each use of this 'self-service' instrument, clients must ask the Genomics Core staff to prepare the system for operation.

 To retain the integrity of DNA, Diagenode’s Bioruptor® NGS uses a gentle method of sonication and a chilled water bath to generate indirect sonication waves.
 As a result, the Bioruptor® produces better and more consistent results than are achieved with harsher sonication methods.
 Up to 12 closed tubes can be sonicated in parallel and the continuous rotation of tubes allows even distribution of the energy for efficient sonication.